 Rangers have access to medium defensive armor which reduces damage from incoming attacks by a percentage.
 Ranger armor increases ammo capacity, makes ammo modifier items more effective, and enables the use of ranged weapon skills.

 Mages excel in dealing high amounts of damage from a range.
-Magic armor greatly enhances spell damage, giving mages access to the highest levels of DPS in the game in exchange for taking more damage from incoming attacks.
+Magic armor greatly enhances spell power, giving mages access to the highest levels of DPS in the game in exchange for taking more damage from incoming attacks.

 In order to do magic, you must learn spells.
 To learn a spell, you usually will want to buy a sealed spell tube at the magic shop in town.
 Upon using the spell tube, it will be consumed and you will learn the spell permanently.